Gintama32/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Ans: Some of the concept of javascript such as filter and reduce had to be re-learnt.
+Some of the concept of javascript such as filter and reduce had to be re-learnt.
 Making navbar on my own definitely made me relearn about flex properties and css.

 ## License